The JournalTaxes

 Ready to simplify your taxes?
 Schedule your free consultation with Prodezk

+1. I’m new in the U.S., how do I calculate my taxes?
 Use the IRS tools and talk to a bilingual advisor like Prodezk for a personalized review.

+2. How do I calculate taxes from my paycheck?
 Check your W-4 and use a withholding calculator.
 Employers deduct taxes automatically.

+3. What if I don’t file or pay correctly?
 You could face IRS penalties, interest, or collection actions.
 Always file and pay on time.

+4. Do I owe both state and federal taxes?
 Depends on your state.
 States like Florida don’t tax income; others do.
 Always check.

 5. What tax breaks can I get as an immigrant or freelancer?
+Potential deductions include education, childcare, and home office expenses.

+6. Can I file and pay taxes in Spanish?
 Yes.
 The IRS has Spanish resources and Prodezk provides full bilingual services.

 Calculating taxes in the U.S. may seem complex, but with the right guidance and tools, you can avoid costly mistakes and stay compliant.

-Whether you’re an employee, freelancer, or launching a business—knowing your tax obligations shows professionalism and financial credibility.
+Whether you’re an employee, freelancer, or launching a business, knowing your tax obligations shows professionalism and financial credibility.

 Talk to a Prodezk advisor today for a fully bilingual roadmap to register your company and optimize your taxes in the U.S.